juji-io/datalevin/README.md

   attribute, its `:db/valueType` should be specified.

 * Floating point `NaN` cannot be stored.

+* Big integer does not go beyond the range of ±2^1024, corresponding limit applies to big decimal as well.

 * The maximum individual value size is 2GB.
 Limited by the maximum size of off-heap byte buffer that can be allocated in JVM.